 The License area lets admins track license consumption, allocation, and usage across projects.
 For details on how to allocate licenses, see Manage licenses.

-Note: If this area is not enabled, open a support ticket.
+Note: If the License area is not enabled, submit a service request.

 The Consumption tab lets you view the license consumption per project and Vuser type.